• Skip to main content

 • Sign In

-You might recognize the Alhambra as one of Spain’s great cultural and architectural treasures.
-The Alhambra is also a rare example of Islamic architecture in Western Europe.
+The Alhambra is one of Spain’s great cultural and architectural treasures, a UNESCO World Heritage Site, and a rare example of Islamic architecture in Western Europe.
 But did you know this iconic site boasts a fascinating history of conquest, conflict, and cooperation between different faith communities?
-Check out this article written by a historian!
+Discover the history of the Alhambra written by a historian!

 Built to be imposing and difficult to access high above Granada, the Alhambra initially served as a citadel.
 However, historian Brian Catlos says it later became part fortress part palatial complex for the Muslim Nasrid dynasty that ruled Granada between the early 13th century and 1492.